 Scrum WIP limits are applied for each sprint while, in Kanban, work is limited in each board.

 Scrum boards are reset after each sprint, while a Kanban board is continuously used, which allows you to keep track of historical productivity data and use it for continuous improvement of the Takt time and clarity in the process structure.
 Kanban WIP limits streamline teams efforts, while Scrum WIP might often cause issues when unexpected tasks emerge.

 Last but not least, Scrum resists change on many occasions, while Kanban embraces and accommodates it.
 In Scrum, once the team has committed stories to a sprint, no member can add additional stories later on.
 In Kanban, you can add or change stories as customer demand changes, assuming that it’s within WIP limits.

-Commitment becomes a personal notion and the need for consistent time estimation is removed.
+- Commitment to work becomes a personal commitment and the need for consistent time estimation is removed.
 Development is not constrained in time-boxed iterations and the aim becomes one for maximum efficiency and quality of work.

 Scrumban introduces a metric other than velocity for measuring process efficiency.
 It is called cycle time and defines how much time a story takes to be completed from step one to the moment when a feature or product part is ready for shipment.
 The metric provides a better estimation of the project duration and resources necessary.
 In addition, cycle time helps in identifying problems and monitoring any deviations that indicate if the team is having difficulties with the story.

 The hybrid method may be implemented differently in various development teams and sometimes may end up resembling Kanban more than Scrum.
 However, there are components that are typical only to Kanban in its pure form.
-For instance, in Scrumban there is a definite team and usually its members have specific roles like they would in Scrum while, in the pure form of Kanban, roles are allowed to be in flux.
+For instance, in Scrumban team members have specific roles like they would in Scrum, while in the pure form of Kanban, roles are allowed to be in flux.
 In addition, Kanban does not require meetings, but in Scrumban the daily stand-ups would be a mandatory practice.

 Scrumban and Kanban are both a perfect fit for Scrum teams who are struggling to complete their user stories on time, often feel that they sacrifice quality, or show indications of being overworked or underworked.